Asthma is a chronic lung disease that results in changes in the airway. These changes include:

 Call 911 if:

-• You have severe pulling in of neck or chest muscles to breathe
+• You are straining your neck or chest muscles to breathe.